-- An ongoing spreadsheet summary of investments is maintained by the Treasury Operations Department. - This is updated for acquisitions, disposals, names changes/restructures as each transaction is advised by the Investment Managers. - Information from the Investment Manager accounts is managed through the internet portal called "e-banking UK" with individual security passes and segregated identification user log in. - It is Sightsavers' policy to sell any donated shares received (unless a particular restriction attached to the donation prevents this). - A monthly report for each investment fund is prepared by the investment managers and is delivered through the e-banking UK portal. - This is used to provide the monthly accounting entries that are uploaded into the SUN accounting system investment accounting codes. - The investment portfolio is revalued each month end and based on the report received from the investment managers and any unrealised gain or loss is accounted for in the SUN accounting system. - A full reconciliation is provided between the investment manager's report and SUN accounting, for the month-end process, which is reviewed and signed off by the GTM / FD.
+- An ongoing spreadsheet summary of investments is maintained by the Treasury Operations Department. - This is updated for acquisitions, disposals, names changes/restructures as each transaction is advised by the Investment Managers. - Information from the Investment Manager accounts is managed through the Internet portal called "e-banking UK" with individual security passes and segregated identification user log in. - It is Sightsavers' policy to sell any donated shares received (unless a particular restriction attached to the donation prevents this). - A monthly report for each investment fund is prepared by the Investment Managers and is delivered through the e banking UK portal. - This is used to provide the monthly accounting entries that are uploaded into the SUN accounting system Investment accounting codes.

+- The investment portfolio is revalued each month end based on the report received from the Investment Managers and any unrealised gain or loss is account for in the SUN accounting system. - A full reconciliation is provided between the Investment Manager's report and SUN accounting, for the month end process which is reviewed and signed off by the GTM / FD.

-The Global Investment Policy is being further developed in 2022.
+The Global Investment Policy has been further developed in 2023.

-6.7 Central payment processing
+6.7 Central Payment Processing

-6.7.1 Country Office funds, transfers and payments from the UK
+6.7.1 Country Office Funds Transfers & Payments from the UK

 The aim of the funds transfer process is to ensure that Sightsavers remits funds to recipients in a timely and efficient manner and at an amount that sufficiently meets the forecast local expenditure of each office.
-Funds which are not required for short-term expenditure should not be requested to ensure maximum levels of cash-holding limits are complied with.
-This enables Treasury to manage and maximise surplus funds centrally, manage cash-handling risks and risks of fraud.
+Funds which are not required for short term expenditure should not be requested to ensure maximum levels of cash holding limits are complied with.
+This enables Treasury to manage and maximise surplus funds centrally, manage cash handling risks and risks of fraud.